-- structure such as a garage or utility room (see Figure 4). - 4.
-Liquified petroleum is heavier than air.
-Therefore, the pool boiler should not be installed in pits or other locations where gas could accumulate.
-The boiler should be located a safe distance from LP gas storage and filling equipment.
+4. Liquified petroleum is heavier than air.
+Therefore, the pool heater should not be installed in pits or other locations where gas could accumulate.
+The pool heater should be located a safe distance from LP gas storage and filling equipment.
 Consult local codes and fire protection authorities for advice relative to specific installation restrictions.